TEDxAuckland/tedx-auckland-site/src/_people/sonya-renee-taylor-1.md

-  and SisterSong, as well as continuing to engage in issues of racial justice, police brutality, mental health, reproductive rights, and much more.&nbsp;<br>&nbsp;<br>Residing between the California Bay Area and Aotearoa New Zealand, Sonya continues to tour globally sharing lectures, workshops and performances.&nbsp;
+  and SisterSong, as well as continuing to engage in issues of racial justice, police brutality, mental health, reproductive rights, and much more.&nbsp;<br>&nbsp;<br>Residing between the California Bay Area and Aotearoa New Zealand, Sonya tours globally sharing lectures, workshops and performances.&nbsp;
 website_url: 'https://thebodyisnotanapology.com/'
 medium_url: